manubot/manubot/README.md

 The `manubot cite` command-line interface retrieves and formats bibliographic metadata for user-supplied persistent identifiers like DOIs or PubMed IDs.
 The `manubot process` command-line interface prepares scholarly manuscripts for Pandoc consumption.
 The `manubot process` command is used by Manubot manuscripts, which are based off the [Rootstock template](https://github.com/manubot/rootstock), to automate several aspects of manuscript generation.
+The `manubot ai-revision` command is used to automatically revise a manuscript based on a set of AI-generated suggestions.
 See Rootstock's [manuscript usage guide](https://github.com/manubot/rootstock/blob/main/USAGE.md) for more information.

 **Note:**